 In line with this, the Company is committed to fostering an Anti-Bribery and Corruption culture and to ensuring that its activities and transactions are open, transparent and are conducted in accordance with its policies and the laws.
-The Anti-Bribery and Corruption Policy which applies to all directors, officers, trustees, partners, employees and persons associated with the Group is available on the Company's website at http://timwell.com. mv.
+The Anti-Bribery and Corruption Policy which applies to all directors, officers, trustees, partners, employees and persons associated with the Group, and the said policy is available on the Company's website at http://timwell.com.my.